Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 ## Summary

+Python doesn't put very many restrictions on how we structure our projects.
+In general, we should try to group our project files logically so that files can remain focused on individual classes and responsibilities.
+We should also try to keep related files together.

+Python provides very flexible statements to let us import identifiers from other packages and modules.
+This helps us keep our projects clean, and lets us use functionality written by other Pythonists!

+The most appropriate way to import things will depend on whether we are importing built-in functionality, or importing modules that may or may not be within the same package.

 ## Check for Understanding

 <!-- The first question (Project Structure) should use a main.py, or some other file outside the package to hold the main logic.
 Generally, only logic related to the setup of the package or package-level exports should be in init.py